gpuweb/gpuweb/proposals/bindless.md

 The `GPUBindGroupDescriptor` had a creation argument that would decide of the size of the binding array and `GPUBindGroup` gained all the `destroy/update/insertBinding/removeBinding` methods that are on `GPUResourceTable`.
 In the shader the binding array could be accessed with `@group(N) @binding(M) var resources : resource_binding`.

-Discussion in [#5372](https://github.com/gpuweb/gpuweb/issues/5372) and offline determined that the `GPUResourceTable` approach was preferrable because:
+Discussion in [#5372](https://github.com/gpuweb/gpuweb/issues/5372) and offline determined that the `GPUResourceTable` approach was preferable because:

  - It removes the confusing indices between the "slots" that are used in the shader and the "binding" numbers at the API level, which are offset by `GPUBindGroupDescriptor.dynamicArray.start`.
  - It avoids putting two complex but orthogonal aspects of WebGPU in the same object (`GPUBindGroup`).